IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 An Authorization Client that supports this option shall have the means to be configured to interact with an Authorization Server metadata endpoint to retrieve configuration information (see [ITI TF-2: 3.103.4.2.3](#3103423-expected-actions)).

 Authorization Servers supporting the Authorization Server Metadata Option shall provide a metadata endpoint that provides configuration information to Authorization Client and Resource Servers.
-This information includes endpoint locations, supported authentication grants and signing key materials.
+This information includes endpoint locations, supported authentication grants and signing key materials (see [ITI TF-2: 3.103.4.2.3](#3103423-expected-actions)).

-Resource Servers supporting the Authorization Server Metadata Option shall have the means to be configured to interact with an Authorization Server metadata endpoint to retrieve configuration information.
+Resource Servers supporting the Authorization Server Metadata Option shall have the means to be configured to interact with an Authorization Server metadata endpoint to retrieve configuration information (see [ITI TF-2: 3.103.4.2.3](#3103423-expected-actions)).

 See [ITI TF-2: 3.103](#3103-get-authorization-server-metadata-iti-103) for transaction requirements.